 Who It's Really For

 Those who are experiencing different mental health disorders or who are struggling even more in their life should most definitely seek out professional help, and behavioral therapy can be one of the best ways to do it.
 You can learn a great deal about yourself and about the things that are important to you by work through this type of talk therapy, no matter which specific format you and your therapist decide on.
-If you're struggling with anxiety disorders, stress, bulimia, anger problems, depression or substance abuse, especially, this type of therapy has shown even better results.
+Especially if you're struggling with anxiety disorders, stress, bulimia, anger problems, depression, or substance abuse, this type of therapy has shown even better results.

 Children also show great results from this type of therapy and the play therapy that they engage in.
 It allows them to express things that they otherwise may feel uncomfortable or unable to express.
 This can help your child with understanding how to respond to situations and even helps with learning and developing an understanding of good and bad behavior and how to interact with others.
 This can be especially helpful for children who have autism or ADHD.
 It can allow them to learn how to interact positively with the people around them, including family, friends, and peers.

 There are several different benefits to therapy, and, for many people, therapy can be a great way to improve your wellbeing.
 Even if you don't believe you're suffering from a mental health disorder, you can see benefits from getting therapy.
 The main structure and ideas behind it, especially being able to openly and honestly talk with someone about anything you want, can help you to feel more comfortable and confident in your normal, daily life.